-\begin{lem} For $T: \cP(E)\times \cP(E) \to \cE(\cC)$ in the equalizer $\Sigma^{(2)}_{\cE(\cC)}(G)$ and $\Phi_0: \cP(E) \to \cC$ and $\Psi: \cP(E) \to \cC$ in the equalizer $\Sigma_\cC^{eq}(G)$, the dynamics \eqref{CatHopf} defines a sequence $\Phi_n$ of summing functors in $\Sigma_\cC^{eq}(G)$. \end{lem}
+\begin{lem} For $T: \cP(E)\times \cP(E) \to \cE(\cC)$ in the equalizer $\Sigma^{(2)}_{\cE(\cC)}(G)$ and $\Phi_0: \cP(E) \to \cC$ and $\Psi: \cP(E) \to \cC$ in the equalizer $\Sigma_\cC^{\operatorname{eq}}(G)$, the dynamics \eqref{CatHopf} defines a sequence $\Phi_n$ of summing functors in $\Sigma_\cC^{\operatorname{eq}}(G)$. \end{lem}

-\proof If $r_{Y_e(n)}$ never satisfies the threshold condition then the dynamics is trivial and just gives the constant $\Phi_0$ functor.
-Assuming a non-trivial dynamics, the right-hand-side of \eqref{CatHopf} defines the values $\Phi_{n+1}(e)$ at the subsets $\{ e, \star \}$ of $E_{G^*}$ of the new functor $\Phi_{n+1}$.
-There is a unique summing functor determined by these values on these sets, since by the summing property $\Phi_{n+1}(A) =\oplus_{e\in A} \Phi_{n+1}(e)$.
-We need to check that the resulting $\Phi_{n+1}$ still satisfies the conservation law at vertices, so that it defines a summing functor in the equalizer $\Sigma_\cC^{eq}(G)$.
+\begin{proof} If $r_{X_e(n)}$ never satisfies the threshold condition then the dynamics is trivial and just gives the constant $\Phi_0$ functor.
+Assuming a non-trivial dynamics, the right-hand side of \eqref{CatHopf} defines the values $\Phi_{n+1}(e)$ at the subsets $\{ e, * \}$ of $E_{G^*}$ of the new functor $\Phi_{n+1}$.
+Indeed, we have shown in Proposition~\ref{thresholdProp} that the threshold functor is an endofunctor of the category of summing functors, so the right-hand side determines a unique summing functor, with values completely specified by the $\Phi_{n+1}(e)$, through the summing property $\Phi_{n+1}(A) =\oplus_{e\in A} \Phi_{n+1}(e)$.
+We need to check that the resulting $\Phi_{n+1}$ still satisfies the conservation law at vertices, so that it defines a summing functor in the equalizer $\Sigma_\cC^{\operatorname{eq}}(G)$.
 We have